e-marshall/tidy-xarray/_sources/intro.md

 ## Purpose

-Array data that is represented by Xarray objects is often multivariate, multi-dimensional and very complex.
+Array data that are represented by Xarray objects is often multivariate, multi-dimensional, and very complex.
 Part of the beauty of Xarray as that it is adaptable and scalable to represent a large number of data structures.
-But this can also introduce difficulty (especially for learning users) arriving at a workable structure that will be suitable for your analytical needs.
+However, this can also introduce difficulty (especially for learning users) in arriving at a workable structure that will be suitable for your analytical needs.

 This project is motivated by community sentiment and experiences that oftentimes, the hardest part of learning and teaching Xarray is teaching users how best to use Xarray conceptually.